A number of faculty members of the Frederick S. Pardee School of Global...

 Hare served as president of the British Baseball Federation from 2000-01.
 He has been designated a Lieutenant of the Royal Victorian Order by Her Majesty Queen Elizabeth II.

 Ambassador Hare teaches classes on Diplomacy and on Cuba in Transition at Boston University.
 His novel, “Moncada – A Cuban Story”, set in modern Cuba, was published in May 2010.
+A new book on diplomacy, “Making Diplomacy Work: Intelligent Innovation for the Modern World,” will be published by SAGE publications in early 2015.
 He and his wife Lynda have six children and live in Marblehead, Massachusetts.